Azam31416/backup-cron/README.md

 user@linux:~$ chmod +x /home/user/backup-script.sh
 ````

 Run the script to check whether it  is working fine by checking the backup destination and also the logs for the same at `/home/user/backup-logs`.
-You can use the cat ommand for reading the log file-
+You can use the cat command for reading the log file-

 ```console
 user@linux:~$  cat /home/user/backup-logs/backup.log
 ```

 If the script is working fine then we can schedule the backup using cron job.
-For this install and use the command crontab -e
+For this install and use the crontab command

 ```console
 user@linux:~$  crontab -e